erjank/teaching/biblio.md

 ## What to Read Next

 <a id="ambrose-hlw">[Ambrose2010]</a>
-Susan A. Ambrose, Michael W. Bridges, Michele DiPietro, Marsha C. Lovett, and Marie K. Norman}, *[How Learning Works: Seven Research-Based Principles for Smart Teaching](https://www.amazon.com/How-Learning-Works-Research-Based-Principles/dp/0470484101/)*
+Susan A. Ambrose, Michael W. Bridges, Michele DiPietro, Marsha C. Lovett, and Marie K. Norman:
+*[How Learning Works: Seven Research-Based Principles for Smart Teaching](https://www.amazon.com/How-Learning-Works-Research-Based-Principles/dp/0470484101/)*
 Jossey-Bass,
 2010,